ziqni-tech/ziqni-admin-sdks/java/docs/WalletsApi.md

 | **500** | A list of action types and/or errors |  -  |
 | **501** | A list of action types and/or errors |  -  |

-## retrieveWalletTransactionsByIdWithHttpInfo
+## retrieveWalletTransactionsByWalletIdWithHttpInfo

-> CompletableFuture<ApiResponse<WalletTransactionResponse>> retrieveWalletTransactionsById retrieveWalletTransactionsByIdWithHttpInfo(id, limit, skip)
+> CompletableFuture<ApiResponse<WalletTransactionResponse>> retrieveWalletTransactionsByWalletId retrieveWalletTransactionsByWalletIdWithHttpInfo(id, limit, skip)